balena-io/balena-cli/doc/cli.markdown

 ## support &#60;action&#62;

-Grant or revoke balena support agent access to devices and applications on balenaCloud.
+Grant or revoke balena support agent access to devices or fleets on balenaCloud.
 (This command does not apply to openBalena.)
 Access will be automatically revoked once the specified duration has elapsed.

 Duration defaults to 24h, but can be specified using --duration flag in days or hours, e.g. '12h', '2d'.

-Both --device and --application flags accept multiple values, specified as a comma-separated list (with no spaces).
+Both --device and --fleet flags accept multiple values, specified as a comma-separated list (with no spaces).

-Applications may be specified by app name, slug, or numeric ID.
-App slugs are the recommended option, as they are unique and unambiguous.
-Slugs can be listed with the `balena apps` command.
-Note that slugs may change if the application is renamed.
-App names are not unique and may result in "Application is ambiguous" errors at any time (even if it "used to work in the past"), for example if the name clashes with a newly created public application, or with apps from other balena accounts that you may have been invited to as a member.
-For this reason, app names are especially discouraged in scripts (e.g. CI environments).
+Fleets may be specified by fleet name, slug, or numeric ID.
+Fleet slugs are the recommended option, as they are unique and unambiguous.
+Slugs can be listed with the `balena fleets` command.
+Note that slugs may change if the fleet is renamed.
+Fleet names are not unique and may result in  "Fleet is ambiguous" errors at any time (even if it "used to work in the past"), for example if the name clashes with a newly created public fleet, or with fleets from other balena accounts that you may be invited to join under any role.
-Numeric app IDs are deprecated because they consist of an implementation detail of the balena backend.
+For this reason, fleet names are especially discouraged in scripts (e.g. CI environments).
+Numeric fleet IDs are deprecated because they consist of an implementation detail of the balena backend.
 We intend to remove support for numeric IDs at some point in the future.

 Examples:

-	balena support enable --device ab346f,cd457a --duration 3d balena support enable --application app3 --duration 12h balena support disable -a myorg/myapp
+	balena support enable --device ab346f,cd457a --duration 3d balena support enable --fleet myFleet --duration 12h balena support disable -f myorg/myfleet

 ### Arguments